jonescompneurolab/hnn-core/doc/how_to_create_releases.md

 ## 6. Push a git tag to build the release

 1. Switch back to the `master` branch.
 2. Update your `master` branch such that it is in sync with `upstream`, and that its current commit is the "release commit" you previously merged through your PR.
 3. Create a tag for this release commit, where the tag is `v<new version>`, including the `v`.
 For example, if the new version that you just updated to is `0.4.4`, then you could do the following to create the tag locally:
 ```
 git tag v0.4.4
 ```
-4. *Important* You must now go to the Github settings for the official HNN-Core repository here <https://github.com/jonescompneurolab/hnn-core/settings/> and make some changes, so that the package can be be built and deployed directly to PyPI.
+4. *Important*: You must now go to the Github settings for the official HNN-Core repository here <https://github.com/jonescompneurolab/hnn-core/settings/> and make some changes, so that the package can be be built and deployed directly to PyPI.
     1. Go to <https://github.com/jonescompneurolab/hnn-core/settings/>.
     2. Click on "Environments" on the left-hand side under the "Code and automation" section.
     3. Click on the `pypi` Environment (it should indicate it has "1 protection rule" nearby).
     4. Next to the "Deployment branches and tags" section, there is a dropdown that currently says "Protected branches only". **Change** the value of that dropdown to "No restriction".
-    5. You can now proceed to push the tag.
-(Note: I don't know why this step needs to be done, since in theory it's supposed to allow the build Action to proceed and deploy directly from `master` by itself.
-It may be an issue that the specific commit with the tag has to first pass ALL of its tests, and only THEN will deploy, as long as you are pushing the tag after the tests have all completed and passed.
+    5. You can now proceed to push the tag (move on to the next step).
+(Note: I don't know why this step needs to be done, since in theory it's supposed to allow the build Action to proceed and deploy directly from `master` by itself, but it didn't the last time I tried.
+It may be an issue that the specific commit with the tag has to *first* pass ALL of its tests, and only THEN will deploy, as long as you are pushing the tag *after* the tests have all completed and passed.
 For now, this change appears to be necessary, but we want to keep the protection on normally in order to prevent a random tag on a PR from pushing a new, public stable version directly to PyPI.
 Also, testing/debugging these protection rules is a *pain* since we do NOT want to mess up official stable package builds going to PyPI...)
 5. Push the tag to `upstream`.
 Continuing the example from before, you could do this with:
 ```
 git push upstream v0.4.4